mozilla/gecko-dev/browser/components/asrouter/docs/messaging-glossary.rst

 =========================
 Messaging System Glossary
 =========================
 .. glossary::
     :sorted:

     `Advanced Targeting <https://experimenter.info/targeting/advanced-targeting>`_
         Advanced Targeting uses custom criteria to determine user eligibility for messages or experiments in Firefox.
 Unlike regular targeting, which uses simpler, predefined criteria, advanced targeting leverages custom JEXL (JavaScript Expression Language) expressions for precise segmentation based on user attributes and conditions.
-The resulting user segments are often referred to as `custom audiences <#term-Custom-Audiences>`_.
+The resulting user segments are often referred to as :term:`custom audiences`.

     `ASRouter (ASR) <index.html>`_
         ASRouter (Activity Stream Router) is the component within Firefox responsible for delivering various types of messages to users based on predefined actions and triggers.
 It determines when and how messages should be displayed, ensuring relevant content is shown at appropriate times.